-Bernard B. Jacobs Theatre Capacity
+Bernard B. Jacobs Theatre Tickets

 When real estate magnates the Chanin Brothers built a three-theater complex in 1927, the Bernard B. Jacobs Theatre (then the Royale) was the middle sibling between the larger Majestic Theatre and smaller Theatre Masque (now the John Golden Theatre).
 It was renamed after Jacobs, former president of the Shubert Organization, in 2005.